json-api/json-api/format/index.md

   relationship.
 For example, it would allow a client to remove an `author` from an `article` without deleting the `people` resource itself.
 * A `resource` member, whose value is a related resource URL (as defined above).
+* A `canonical` member, whose value is a canonical URL for the related resource(s).
+A canonical URL **MUST** be permanently tied to the identity of the target resources.
+That is, a previously retrieved canonical URL continues to point to the same resources even if the original relationship mutates.
 * Linkage to other resource objects ("object linkage") included in a compound document.
 This allows a client to link together all of the resource objects included in a compound document without having to `GET` one of the